-Registered as limited liability company under PRC law.
+- Registered as limited liability company under PRC law. - Registered as wholly-foreign-owned enterprises under PRC law.

-- (a) The English names of certain subsidiaries referred herein represent the directors' best effort at translating the Chinese names of these companies as no English names have been registered. - (b) Mediwelcome Beijing is controlled by the Group through the Contractual Arrangement as described in Note 2.2. - (c) This company is a subsidiary of Mediwelcome Beijing. - (d) This company was established on 5 August 2022. - (e) This company was established on 30 November 2022.
+- (a) The English names of certain subsidiaries referred herein represent the directors' best effort at translating the Chinese names of these companies as no English names have been registered. - (b) Mediwelcome Beijing is controlled by the Group through the Contractual Arrangement described in note (d). - (c) This company is a subsidiary of Mediwelcome Beijing.